Intelligent prostheses from Berlin

 In addition to innovative new sports and exercise trends, increasing focus is being placed on top disabled athletes seeking to achieve maximum performance in their field.
 The theme of digitization plays a decisive role in this realm, and ultimately the following questions arise: What is medical technology capable of achieving, and are there any limits to what it should be allowed to accomplish?

-One of the areas this world market leader in technical orthopedics focuses on is electronically intelligent prostheses.
-Berlin to go spoke to Ralf Stuch, Chief Sales & Marketing Officer (CSMO) at Ottobock and the man responsible for the themes of Paralympics and sport prostheses, about the present and future of technical orthopedic solutions for athletes.
+One of the world market leaders in technical orthopedics, focusing on electronically intelligent prostheses, is Ottobock from Berlin.
+In an interview with Berlin to go Ralf Stuch, Chief Sales & Marketing Officer at Ottobock and the man responsible for the themes of Paralympics and sport prostheses, spoke about the present and future of technical orthopedic solutions for athletes.

 It’s no secret that our acquisition of BionX and our work with Professor Hugh Herr from the Center for Extreme Bionics at the Massachusetts Institute of Technology is aimed at transferring the intuitive control systems that already work well in arm prosthetics to leg prosthetics.
 At the moment, various sensors and microprocessors integrated into the prosthesis determine the precise energy, resistance and ankle joint flexion required for every step, which are then adjusted to fit each respective situation.
 In the future, it will be the nerves that provide the decisive impulses necessary to control the active component.

-You recently attended the OTWORLD, your industry’s leading world congress, where you presented new products for disabled athletes and much more.
+You recently attended the OTWORLD, where you presented new products for disabled athletes and much more.
 What were the biggest highlights?

 We attended the OTWorld in Leipzig where we introduced the new generation of the C-Brace®, a microprocessor-controlled orthotic system used in cases of paralysis in the lower extremities.
 Our orthopedic technicians are able to adapt the C-Brace® to each patient using a specially developed app on a tablet.
 After that, each user can operate it on a LED display directly at the joint via a smartphone app.
 Another highlight was the presentation of our Myo Plus hand prosthesis.
 This prosthesis is equipped with so-called pattern recognition, which recognizes movement via different muscle activities, while also enabling various movements and control of the hand.